thex3family/thex3family-website/public/content/make-positive-impact/contribute/be-a-patron/donate/index.md

 ## Why Support?

-We envision a world where everyone, regardless of their financial background, has the opportunity to grow, learn, and excel.The Co-x3 Family is a supportive community where members uplift and strengthen each other.
+We envision a world where everyone, regardless of their financial background, has the opportunity to grow, learn, and excel.
+The Co-x3 Family is a supportive community where members uplift and strengthen each other.

 Everyone needs support at some point.
 Whether it's due to financial constraints or other challenges, we want our scholarship to be a beacon of hope and a catalyst for positive change.
 Your contribution as a supporter is not just financial assistance - it's a gesture of kindness and solidarity, enabling someone to embark on a journey of personal development.